ZhuShaw-han/starter-hugo-academic/content/publication/example copy 2/index.md

 ---
-title: "Rapid isolation and hypoglycemic activity of secondary metabolites of Eurotium cristatum by high speed countercurrent chromatography"
+title: "3.
+Rapid isolation and hypoglycemic activity of secondary metabolites of Eurotium cristatum by high speed countercurrent chromatography"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here